danniliustat/bigcare/README.md

 ![pop-up1](./image/popup1.png)  |![auth](./image/auth.png)|  ![popup2](./image/popup2.png)

 Note that Windows system won't be able to run IMPUTE2.
-Similar for Windows system, you need to unzip the package "plink_win64_20230116.zip" with right click->"Extract All...".
-Then you can call PLINK with /path/to/bigcare-main/Tools/PLINK/plink_win64_20230116/plink.exe.

 You should modify the above /path/to/bigcare to where your "bigcare-main" folder is.